nymtech/service-grants/service_grants/NymNetApplication.md

 Why do you want to run a Gateway and Network Requester? * Please briefly describe what these nodes do, why you wish to maintain these nodes, and which service you would like to support with your Network Requester below:
 ```
 Gateways (will eventually) process Coconut based bandwidth credentials to allow Nym clients to send and receive traffic across the mixnet.
-They also act as a mailbox of sorts, storing messages for pseudanymous clients.
+They also act as a mailbox of sorts, temporarily storing messages for pseudanymous clients.
 Network Requesters are service providers that act as proxies to an allowlist of internet addresses.
-I want to maintain these nodes because I'm passionate about fighting surveillance states and strengthening privacy infrastructure.
-I also want to show my commitment to the community, as I will be applying for research internships at Nym later this year!
-I operate a fairly popular mixnode already as a volunteer (0% profit margin), and a grant would enable me to dedicate a bit less time to my work and more time to Nym!
-I currently only support Signal on my network requester, and have found a way to use Signal Desktop over Nym using the Socks5 client.
+We want to maintain these nodes because we are passionate about fighting surveillance states and strengthening privacy infrastructure.
+We also want to show our commitment to the community, as we will be applying for research internships at Nym later this year!
+We operate a fairly popular mixnode already as volunteers (0% profit margin), and a grant would enable us to dedicate a bit less time to our work and more time to Nym!
+We'd like to support Signal, and we are currently working on a fork of Signal-Desktop to add a menu option for specifying a socks5 proxy similar to Telegram's flow.
 ```

 USDC or BTC address for payment *